Join A Secret Italy

 Padua

 Padua is a prosperous and elegant place.
-Home to one of the world's oldest universities it has a lot to offer the visitor including superb architecture and the Scrovegni Chapel famous for its Giotto frescoes.
+Home to one of the world's oldest universities, it has a lot to offer the visitor, including superb architecture, botanical gardens, a great cathedral, and the Scrovegni Chapel famous for its Giotto frescoes.
+Here's our guide to Padova.

 Treviso

 A pleasant enough town but sadly often overlooked.
-Here you can take part in cooking classes, just go on a walking tour of the city or a prosecco tour with a certified sommelier
+Here you can take part in cooking classes, go on a walking tour of the city, or enjoy a prosecco tour with a certified sommelier.

 Belluno